 Symptoms of cellulitis include:

-The health care provider will perform a physical exam.
+Your health care provider will perform a physical exam.
 This may reveal:

-The provider may mark the edges of the redness with a pen, to see if the redness goes past the marked border over the next several days.
+Your provider may mark the edges of the redness with a pen, to see if the redness goes past the marked border over the next several days.

 Tests that may be ordered include: